Thin-film composite membrane

-Thin-film composite membranes (TFC or TFM) are semipermeable membranes manufactured principally for use in water purification or water desalination systems.
-They also have use in chemical applications such as batteries and fuel cells.
-A TFC membrane can be considered as a molecular sieve constructed in the form of a film from two or more layered materials.
+Thin-film composite membranes (TFC or TFM) are semipermeable membranes manufactured to provide selectivity with high permeability.
+Most TFC's are used in water purification or water desalination systems.
+They also have use in chemical applications such as gas separations, dehumidification, batteries and fuel cells.
+A TFC membrane can be considered a molecular sieve constructed in the form of a film from two or more layered materials.
+The additional layers provide structural strength and a low-defect surface to support a selective layer that is thin enough to be selective but not so thick that it causes low permeability.

-TFC membranes are commonly classified as nanofiltration (NF) and reverse osmosis (RO) membranes.
+TFC membranes for water treatment are commonly classified as nanofiltration (NF) and reverse osmosis (RO) membranes.
 Both types are typically made out of a thin polyamide layer (<200 nm) deposited on top of a polyethersulfone or polysulfone porous layer (about 50 microns) on top of a non-woven fabric support sheet.
 The three layer configuration gives the desired properties of high rejection of undesired materials (like salts), high filtration rate, and good mechanical strength.
 The polyamide top layer is responsible for the high rejection and is chosen primarily for its permeability to water and relative impermeability to various dissolved impurities including salt ions and other small, unfilterable molecules.
+Although not fully commercialized yet, TFC's are also used in other water treatment technologies, including Forward osmosis, membrane distillation, and electrodialysis.